LBS-UFMG/bioinformatics-webtool-guideline/README.md

 <b>6.
 Handle errors</b>

 Errors are usually unavoidable.
 When developing a web tool, you must anticipate possible errors and provide the system with ways to prevent them when possible, or handle them and display personalized messages that explain them.
 Therefore, conduct tests with the development team and external users without prior knowledge of the tool.
 Additionally, provide ways for users to get in touch if they encounter any errors.
-If your tool allows data entry, explain how these files should be formatted so that errors do not occur.
+If your tool allows data entry, explain how these files should be formatted.

 <b>7.
 Use visualizations</b>